Bellevue 2044 - Housing

 Middle Income Housing Oppertunities

-by Desiree Leigh, over 1 year ago
+by Desiree Leigh, about 2 years ago

 One of my concerns is how to maintain housing for our neighbors in the middle.
 That is those who do not qualify for affordable housing and also have been priced out of the market due to the high-end homes being built.